JetBrains-Research/chipseq-smk-pipeline/README.md

 Launching Pipeline
 ------------------
 The only tool required to launch the pipeline is `conda`.
-You'll also need `bowtie2` indexes for the appropriate genome build.
 * If `conda` is not installed, follow the instructions at
 [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).